Malix-Labs/awesome_atomic/readme.md

 > image-based Linux desktops

 This guide is for people looking for information on running image-based Linux distributions and associated tools and goodies.
 Note that these systems aren't totally immutable, but no one would ever click on an `awesome-anti-hysteresis` list.
-For this list server distributions like CoreOS and Flatcar are not included, this is intended for users who have been using traditional linux distributions on their desktop and need consolidated information.
+For this list server distributions like CoreOS and Flatcar are not included.
+This list is intended for users who have been using traditional linux distributions on their desktop and need consolidated information.

 ## Introductory Blogs